| | | | | The following article is copyright 1993-1997

 Ah heard voices in my head -- saw mem'ries -- ah knew weren't

 mine.
 They were Cody's!
 Ah tried t'shut 'em out, but ah couldn't."
+After this upsetting experience, Rogue had to start covering

 up her entire body in body stocking etc. to avoid skin-to-skin